Stormchyld2/slitherandsqueak/README.md

 ## ✍️ Writing Best Practices

-* Keep sections short and skimmable
+* Keep sections expanded and in-depth
-* Use bullet lists, numbered steps, and tables
+* Use bullet lists, numbered steps, and tables only when needed
 * Include real-world examples or case studies
 * Use clear headers: `## 🚀 Chapter Goals`, `## 🔁 Recap`, etc.
 * Write for reptile keepers, breeders, and small business readers